Sumayya Vally

-Professor Sumayya Vally (born 1990) is a Muslim South African architect, and the founder and principal of the architecture and research firm, Counterspace.
-It is based between Johannesburg, South Africa, and London, United Kingdom.
-She rose to prominence and limelight receiving international acclaim at a young age in the field of architecture.
+Sumayya Vally (born 1990) is a South-African architect and business woman.
+Founder of the architecture and research firm, Counterspace.

 Early life and education

 Sumayya Vally was born in February 1990 in Pretoria, South Africa, in the township of Laudium.
 She often cites the city of Johannesburg as her biggest source of inspiration, and it is a recurring theme in her works.
-Sumayya grew up in the suburbs of Indian only township of Laudium and she attended a muslim school for her primary education.
+Vally grew up in the suburbs of the Indian only township of Laudium and she attended a Muslim school for her primary education.
 Her grandfather of Indian origin migrated to South Africa in 1947.

 Vally completed her undergraduate studies in Architecture at the University of Pretoria, and went on to complete her master's degree at the University of the Witwatersrand in 2014.